Icinga/icinga-doc/markdown/en/quickstart-icinga.md

 install Icinga from source (code) and have it monitoring your local machine within 20 minutes.

-No advanced installation options are discussed here - just the basics that will work for most of the users who want to get started.
+that will work for most of the users who want to get started.

 This guide will give you examples for currently three different Linux